+Owner: Head of Group Information Systems

-Role of The Risk Committee
+Role of the Risk Committee

 The Risk Committee is established by the Board of Directors to assist in its oversight of risk and risk management across the Group, including its East African subsidiaries.

-The committee provides an independent and objective review of all aspects of risk as presented in our risk profile (Strategic/Financial/Insurance etc.).
+The committee provides an independent and objective review of all aspects of risk as presented in our risk profile (Strategic, Financial, Insurance etc.).
 It also has an oversight of all management committees such as the Risk Management Committee, the Audit Committee and the Assets and Liabilities Committee, to ensure that significant existing or emerging risks are efficiently identified, measured, managed, monitored and reported on a continuous basis.

 Regulatory Developments

-The Financial Services Commission (the 'FSC Mauritius') with the collaboration of the World Bank embarked on a project in 2014 aimed at strengthening prudential regulations, risk-based supervisory and resolution frameworks for the insurance sector.
+In 2014 the Financial Services Commission (the 'FSC Mauritius') with the collaboration of the World Bank embarked on a project aimed at strengthening prudential regulations, risk-based supervisory and resolution frameworks for the insurance sector.

 The main features of these rules are:

-- 1. Risk Appetite Statements

-- 2. Risk Management Strategies

-- 3. Forecasted Business Plans

-- 4. Own Risk Solvency Assessment (ORSA) Framework

-- 5. Liquidity Policy

-- 6. Designated risk management function; and

-- 7. Defined responsibilities and roles and reporting lines within the insurer for the management of material risks

-Under the Insurance (Risk Management) Rules 2016, we are in the process of submitting our Own Risk and Solvency Assessment Report and Risk Management Framework for the third year in a row.
+- · Risk Appetite Statements - · Risk Management Strategies - · Forecasted Business Plans - · Own Risk Solvency Assessment (ORSA) Framework - Liquidity Policy - · Designated risk management function; and - Defined responsibilities and roles and reporting lines within the insurer for the management of material risks Under the Insurance (Risk Management) Rules 2016, we are in the process of submitting our Own Risk and Solvency Assessment Report and Risk Management Framework for the third consecutive year.
 We have ensured over the past three years that our business practices are compliant with this new piece of legislation.
 In alignment with these rules, we now have a Business Continuity Plan in place.
 Awareness and training sessions have been held with all employees.
 The disaster recovery aspect of the Business Continuity Plan has also been successfully tested.
 In compliance with Section 5(4), our external auditors have reviewed and reported to the Board that our Risk Management Framework is compliant with the rules.
 Moreover, as per Section 5(5) of the rules, our statutory actuaries have reviewed and reported to the Board on the effectiveness of our Risk Management Framework.
+Risk Team: 2021 Projects - Continue with the risk reviews in Mauritius and the four East African entities. - The implementation of a people risk policy in the four East African entities. - The implementation of a monthly and quarterly risk dashboard in Mauritius and the four East African entities. - Continue with the risk awareness to all employees to increase the risk culture within the company. - Assist in MUA projects as per the group's strategy 2021-2023 by monitoring the risk aspects to ensure that there are sufficient controls in place.
+The Liquidity Policy in MUA Liquidity risk is defined as the risk that a firm, though solvent, does not have sufficient financial resources available to enable it to meet its obligations as they fall due.
+The objective of this policy is to provide the minimum standards for managing liquidity risk for MUA.
+It recognises the group has significant cash flow obligations that need to be managed and needs sufficient liquidity to operate efficiently and maintain MUA's reputation in the markets.
+For the ORSA reporting, the Risk team has enforced the liquidity policy by requesting that the liquidity policies of both MUA GI and MUA Life to be approved by ALCO.
+Section 6.1.7 has been added regarding segregation of liquidity of entities.